Agni-V: MIRV

 Agni-V has MIRV capability, with each missile being capable of carrying around 10-12 separate maneuverable nuclear warheads.
 Each warhead can be assigned to a different target, separated by hundreds of kilometers; alternatively, two or more warheads can be assigned to one target.
 According to DRDO sources, a MIRV payload would be significantly heavier since it would consist of several nuclear warheads, each of them weighting about 400 kilograms.
 A 5-warhead MIRV configuration, therefore, would weigh two to four tonnes.

 As of 2012, the primary module for MIRV was in an advanced stage of development.
 It will be deployed when deemed necessary, according to officials.
 The MIRV capability of Agni-V has been tested indirectly in a discreet manner, according to Bharat Karnad, who was involved in drafting India's nuclear doctrine.
 Karnad states that the MIRV capability of the missile's guidance system on chip (SOC) was tested during the multi-satellite PSLV-C20 launch on 25 February 2013.
+The Agni-VI was the first missile expected to be equipped with MIRV capability.
+However, the government has no sought proposals from DRDO on the project as of 2026.
 On 11 March 2024, Prime Minister Narendra Modi celebrated the successful completion of Mission Divyastra, the country's maiden flight test of the Agni-V missile using MIRV technology, which was developed in-house.

 In addition to the live warhead, Agni-V can also use decoys to avoid detection.
 Carbon composites are used in the manufacturing process to ensure that the warhead can survive high temperatures and not disintegrate during the re-entry phase.